-A Guide to Starting a Career in Information Technology
+A Guide to Starting a Career

 Changing your career to information technology can present you with many challenges, such as how to keep up with the latest technological developments and how to increase your skill level around your current job position.
 However, with the increased reliance on technology to run day-to-day processes, information technology professionals are starting to become more prevalent and desired on the tech market.
 This article will discuss some of the most common questions people have when considering changing career paths.